liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 ![Figure 11.3: Adding a Workflow Definition](../../images/11-workflow-upload-definition.png)

 You can find the Workflow section under the Configuration heading in the control panel.
+There are three tabs under Workflow which are used to configure workflow in the portal: *Definitions*, *Default
-There are three options under Workflow: *Definitions*, *Default Configuration* and *Submissions*.
+Configuration* and *Submissions*.
 The default workflow behavior you specify here will apply throughout your Liferay Portal.

 If you created a new workflow definition, you need to add it so it can be used in the portal.
 Click *Definitions*.
 By default, only the Single Approver